benwang2/obsidian-f22/Rutgers/2022 Fall/352/Assignments/Problem Set 2/352 Problem Set 2.md

 (b) What is the difference between flow control and congestion control?
 (2 points)
 ```
-Congestion control ensures that no bottleneck link rates are exceeded, while flow control ensures that packets
+Congestion control ensures that no bottleneck link rates are exceeded, while flow control ensures that packets are ordered and do not exceed the receiver buffer.
 ```

 13. **Collaboration and References (mandatory).** Who did you collaborate with on this